eastbg/laravel-activityfeed/README.md

    * Operator
    * Value

 In addition, you can create custom rules with PHP code.
 These go under app/ActivityFeed/Rules/.
-When you do install, an example rule will be put in place.
+When you do the install, an example rule will be put in place.

+### Creators

+In addition to manually defined rules that take care of the saving, you can also use a custom save class - these are called creators.
+The creators go under app/ActivityFeed/Creators/.
+When you do the install, an example creator will be put in place.

 ### Targeting